 Aside from heightened stress levels, another study found that overloaded students tend to experience psychosomatic illnesses (Stenger, 2018).
 The research, conducted by Galloway and co-researchers (2013) and involved over 4,300 students, found that too much academic load causes sleeping disorders, fatigue, stomach problems, headaches, and sweating.

 An effective way to address this is to refrain from overcommitting to academic and extracurricular activities.
-If you think you cannot handle one to two classes in a semester, do not be hesitate to drop them.
-When you need to refuse a friend’s invitation to join a school club, be firm in saying no.
+If you think you cannot handle one to two classes in a semester, do not hesitate to drop them.
+When you need to refuse a friend's invitation to join a school club, be firm in saying no. So, how to avoid stress as a student?
+Simply do not take up more than you could chew.

-The approach to prevent stress from overloading is actually simple: just be kind to yourself.
-Since you are “in charge” now, use that opportunity to care for yourself by having more time to rest, study, and relax.
+The thinking behind this approach to prevent stress from overloading is actually simple: just be kind to yourself.
+Since you are "in charge" now, use that opportunity to care for yourself by having more time to rest, study, and relax.
 Do not overcommit to many things at once.

 It is healthy to seek emotional help.
 In fact, having a strong social network of family, friends, neighbors, and/or peers improves your ability to cope with life’s stressors.
 Your network need not be large, quality is more important.